 Palomino Club has quite a few pole artists who could compete against the best anywhere.
-See also: “Bethany on the Pole at Palomino Club”
+See also: “The Pole Dancers of Palomino Club”

 If a nude club seems a little too far out for you, I recommend checking out the pole dancing at one of the Vegas topless clubs.
 Though most of the topless clubs put less emphasis on their stage shows, I recommend Sapphire (club review /club website) in particular as a club that features accomplished and exciting pole dancing, and is a club that welcomes women and couples.

 If you’re a woman who’d like to watch great pole-dancing and you’ve never been to a strip club before, check out my wife’s account of her first visit to a strip club with me to see if you’d enjoy it: I Took My Wife to a Vegas Strip Club (and Lived to Tell About It).